Earn College Credit While You Work

 Earning Units/Credits

-The number of units/credits you earn in a Work Experience course is based on how many hours you work per semester.
+The number of units/credits you earn in a Work Experience Education course is based on the number of hours you work during the enrollment term.

 Students must complete learning objectives, required course assignments, and forms, which can be found via Canvas once enrolled, to receive credit for the course.